ahsanalidev/flutter_nsfw/README.md

 - If you find that the model is increasing your App Size you can also host your model Firebase ML kit and download it using [FirebaseMLModelDownloader](https://pub.dev/packages/firebase_ml_model_downloader)
-- If you are running the example app on emulator so it might not work because of GPU constraints please use a real device when checking on Android.
+- If you are running the example app on emulator so it might not work because of GPU constraints please use a real device especially when testing for Android.